choishingwan/PRS-Tutorial/docs/prsice.md

 In this tutorial, you will only need `PRSice.R` and `PRSice_XXX` where XXX is the operation system

 # Running PRS analysis
-It is simple to run PRSice-2.
-First, we need a single covariate file.
-This can be done with `R`:
+To run PRSice-2 we need a single covariate file, and therefore our covariate file and PCs file should be combined.
+This can be done with `R` as follows:

 ```R
 covariate <- read.table("EUR.covariate", header=T)